Wells & Walsingham Railway

 "Norfolk Hero" was built in 1986 specially for the line, being joined by "Norfolk Heroine" in 2011.

 Two extra coaches were added to the train increasing the seating capacity to 76.

 "Norfolk Heroine" entered service in April 2011.

 Our main station at Wells has a charming restored signal box where refreshments, gifts and souvenirs are available.

 Regular steam trains from the seaside town of Wells-next-the-Sea run along 4 miles of track to the beautiful village of Walsingham with its famous shrines and Abbey. from the seaside and harbour town of Wells to the picturesque town of Walsingham, famed for centuries as a centre of pilgrimage.
 A scenic journey with five bridges through lovely countryside.
 Halts at Warham St Mary and Wighton.
 With the regular service you have ample time to explore Walsingham with its shops, restaurants and inns as well as the famous shrine before catching the train back.

 It is a 30 minute trip each way through glorious North Norfolk countryside, clanking over and under bridges, past a hill-fort and an abandoned platform.

 The WWLR runs a number of additional themed events over the year, all of which are family friendly.
 Children especially love the free I-Spy events which are laid on over half term holidays.
-The Santa Specials in November and December are particularly popular and many families travel from afar for the festive welcome that awaits.
 The Station Café is open daily during the running season and offers hot and cold refreshments, gifts and souvenirs.

 A great adventure for all the family in the delightful countryside of the North Norfolk coast.